 On the heels of Yeoh’s casting, Variety reported that Sophia Brown would be joining the cast as Éile.
 (Queen & Slim star Jodie Turner-Smith was cast as Éile in January, but Deadline reported in April that she left the project due to scheduling issues.)
 Netflix describes Éile as “a fierce warrior with the voice of a goddess.”

-Now that production is officially underway, The Witcher: Blood Origin has found the rest of its cast.
+The Witcher: Blood Origin also shared the rest of its cast.
 Per Deadline, UK comedy legend Sir Lenny Henry, Mirren Mack, Nathaniel Curtis and Dylan Moran are among the 10 casting additions.
-Henry, who is also starring in the upcoming Lord Of the Rings Series, will play a character called Balor.
+Henry, who is also starring in the upcoming The Rings of Power, will play a character called Balor.
 Mack will be voicing Merwyn, Curtis will be voicing Brían, and Moran will be voicing Uthrok One-Nut.
 Also joining the cast are Jacob Collins Levy, Amy Murray, Lizzie Annis, Huw Novelli, Francesca Mills, and Zach Wyatt.
 They will be playing Eredin, Fenrik, Zacaré, Brother Death, Meldof, and Syndril, respectively.

 All four episodes of The Witcher: Blood Origin will hit Netflix on December 25.